JamesFahey/project5_elijah_james_designs/README.md

 31. Within this file I imported both our settings from django.conf and the s3boto3 storage class from Django Storages.
 Then I created custom classes for static storage and media storage which inherited the imported class from Django Storages to give it all its functionality.
 Then I set the class to store static and media files in the location specified in the USE_AWS if statement within settings.py.

 32. Finally, to complete the deployment of the AWS setup, I committed the changes and pushed them to GitHub.
 In the command line I then typed the following command: git push heroku main.

+# Credits

+### Content

+I used the Code Institutes Boutique Ado Follow Along project to help with building this project along with the following websites:

+- GDPR Privacy Policy Generator was used to generate the Privacy Policy that was added to the footer.

+-  Scottish Coder YouTube Tutorial was recommended for creating a contact form

+- Codemy.com and Code Institute blog app was used to help create the review form and database

+- XML Sitemap Generator was used this to generate the sitemap for my project.

+- Stack Overflow was used to understand error codes

+- WebIQ for the tutorial on the about us section

+### Styling

+- Shutterstock - Landing Image
+- Font Awesome Icons
+- Bootstrap

+### Product Images

+Products used for the site are all original pieces

+# Acknowledgments

+Thank you to everyone who supported and encouraged me throughout this project.
+Thank you to all the artist for providing such great pieces for the site.
+Thank you to the tutors at Code Institute, special mention to Ed for helping in my time of need.
+Special mention to my partner Jessica for keeping the family running smoothly while I dedicated large amounts of my time to this project.